Celle qui m'a tout appris: Critical reception

-The song received generally positive reviews from music critics.
-Alain de Repentigny from La Presse praised "Celle qui m'a tout appris" with lyrics by Nina Bouraoui, calling it one of the best songs on the album, a stand out.
-Kieron Tyler from The Arts Desk wrote that the most striking thing about Sans attendre is its restraint, calling it a "swirling" song that "could have transformed itself into a power ballad, but instead it's about the melody and mood".
+The song received positive reviews from critics.
+Alain de Repentigny of La Presse described it as one of the album's standout moments.
+Kieron Tyler of The Arts Desk praised its restraint, calling it a "swirling" composition that focuses on melody and atmosphere rather than becoming a power ballad.

 Music video

-On 6 May 2014, the live performance of "Celle qui m'a tout appris" was uploaded onto Dion's official Vevo channel.
-It was taken from her sold-out, Celine... une seule fois concert in Quebec City on 27 July 2013.
+On 6 May 2014, Dion's official Vevo channel uploaded a live performance of the song.
+The footage was taken from her sold‑out Celine... une seule fois concert in Quebec City on 27 July 2013.

 Live performances

-Dion performed "Celle qui m'a tout appris" during the Quebec television special, Céline Dion… Sans attendre aired on 4 November 2012.
-The song was also performed during the Céline... une seule fois concert in Quebec City on 27 July 2013, as well as the Sans attendre Tour which started in Belgium on 21 November 2013 and ended in France on 5 December 2013.
+Dion first performed the song during the Quebec television special Céline Dion...
+Sans attendre, broadcast on 4 November 2012.
+She later included it in the Céline... une seule fois concert in Quebec City on 27 July 2013 and performed it throughout the Sans attendre Tour, which began in Belgium on 21 November 2013 and concluded in France on 5 December 2013.